ssitu/ComfyUI_NestedNodeBuilder/README.md

 Adds a feature for the default interface in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for nesting of other nodes for better organization and simplification of repetitive patterns in workflows.

 ## Disclaimer
 This is a prototype and will likely have many problems.
 This will probably be obsolete once [subgraphs](https://github.com/comfyanonymous/ComfyUI/pull/724) are implemented within ComfyUI.
-If you do decide to use this, make sure to save your workflow before nesting any nodes just in case.
-The way nested nodes are saved are subject to change and may become unusable in later commits.
+To be safe, save your workflow before nesting any nodes.
+How nested nodes are saved are subject to change and saved nodes may become unusable in the future.

 ## Installation
 Enter the following command from the commandline starting in ComfyUI/custom_nodes/